By: Cindy Najera on April 10th, 2023

 Another option is to bring in an HR consultant who can help you get set up.
 Experienced consultants can talk to you about your requirements and current processes, and they will help you develop a configuration that supports your team.

 Develop new processes

 Every piece of business software needs a corresponding business process.
-For example, your team might have a process requiring them to manually enter data in the HRIS.
+For example, your team might have a process requiring them to do data entry in the HRIS.
 They will need a process that tells them how to verify data, how to enter it, and how to mark the task complete.

-Even if your new HR software can fully automate some tasks, there will still be new processes.
+Even if your new HR software offers complex automation, there will still be new processes.
 Your team will need to perform regular quality checks, run data exports, and perform manual interventions if something goes wrong.

 All of these processes need to be developed, documented, and distributed to your team.
 An experienced HR consultant can help you build streamlined processes that ensure smooth workflows.

 Software training is actually a fundamental part of data security.
 Your HR software will be processing private employee information, so it’s vital that all users know how to use the system correctly.

 Your team might require more extensive training for more complex systems like an HRIS or HCMS.
 This training is essential for adoption – if people don’t know how to use the platform, they won’t use it.
 Instead, they will try to create their own workarounds.